Tag Archives: security

 1. Denial – Senior Leadership tells the IT organization they’re spending too much money and that they need to move everything to the cloud, because it’s cheaper.
 The CIO curls into fetal position under his desk.
 Infrastructure staff eventually hear about the new strategy and run screaming to the data center, grabbing onto random servers and switches.
 Other staff hug each other and cry tears of joy hoping that they can finally get new services deployed before they retire.

-2. Anger – IT staff shows up at all-hands meeting with torches and pitchforks demanding the CIO’s blood and demanding to know if there will be layoffs.
+2. Anger – IT staff shows up at all-hands meeting with torches and pitchforks calling for the CIO’s blood and demanding to know if there will be layoffs.
 The security team predicts a compliance apocalypse.
 Administrative staff distracts them with free donuts and pizza.

 3. Depression – CISO tells everyone cloud isn’t secure and violates all policies.
 Quietly packs a “go” bag and stocks bomb shelter with supplies.
 Infrastructure staff are forced to take cloud training, but continue to miss project timeline milestones while they refresh their resumes and LinkedIn pages.